-The Miscarriage Association provides support and information to anyone affected by pregnancy loss, through:
+The Miscarriage Association provides support and information to anyone affected by pregnancy loss, through our:

-E-mail us at email@example.com and we will aim to reply the same or the next working day.
+We can also provide information and offer support via email.
+You can reach us at email@example.com.
+We aim to reply the same or the next working day.

 We have a UK-wide network of support volunteers, who have been through the experience of pregnancy loss themselves and can offer real understanding and a listening ear.
 Most offer support by telephone and some run monthly support groups.